renatawong/clifford-data-regression-qiskit/README.md

 # cdr_qiskit
-An implementation of Clifford data regression error mitigation method in Qiskit
+An implementation of Clifford data regression error mitigation method in Qiskit (stub)